Having spent 31 years of my professional life at

 Change and Halakhic Evolution in American

-Orthodoxy, is scheduled is be published by the Littman Library of
+Orthodoxy, was published by the Littman Library of Jewish

-Jewish Civilization in the Spring, 2017.My other books include The Stigma of
+Civilization in the Summer, 2017.My other books include The Stigma of

 Poverty: A Critique of Poverty Theories and